YouTube / iTunes / Spotify / Radio Public / Pocket Casts / Google Podcasts / Breaker / Overcast

 Now, to answer that question, you need to believe that you have skills.

-I would assume that the candidates talk about their interpersonal skills, ability to take direction, be a leader, or how their education and experience make them perfect for the position.
+I would assume that the candidates talk about their interpersonal skills, ability to take direction, leadership qualities, or how their education and experience make them perfect for the position.

 To answer a question like this, you have to know thyself and be confident in your abilities.

-It’s easy for us to see what others bring to the table, but it’s challenging for us to see what we, ourselves, have to offer.
+It’s easy to see what others bring to the table, but it’s challenging to see what we, ourselves, have to offer.

 As an English teacher, during a trial lesson, I know that the student is trying to determine what I bring to the table.